Clements 2019 taxonomy update for AviSys

 It is my observation that AviSys goes ahead and converts your data regardless of which button you click here.
 It's safest to click Yes.

 - When the update is complete, AviSys shuts down and you will need to restart it.
-While it is shutdown, if you deferred moving the band code files to their destinations, do that now.
+If you deferred moving the band code files to their destinations, do that while AviSys is shutdown.

 - When you restart, you will get two more prompts like this, for which there is nothing to do but click OK.
 It doesn't actually take long on today's computers.